 Tuition Table (pg.
-88) Make the following changes for new starts and re-entering students as of January 2013:
+92) Make the following changes for new starts and re-entering students as of January 2013:

-- Change the first bullet point below the table to read: "There is a required course materials fee of \$150 per course." - Change the second bullet point below the table to read: "Students taking sixteen (16) or more credits shall only be charged for sixteen (16) credits and will be assessed an additional course materials fee of \$150 for every course over four courses." - Change the fourth bulllet point below the table to read: "Individual Progress students will be charged at the School of Business rate, plus the cost of books and other fees."
+- Change the first bullet point below the table to read: "There is a required course materials fee of \$150 per course." - Change the second bullet point below the table to read: "Students taking sixteen (16) or more credits shall only be charged for sixteen (16) credits and will be assessed an additional course materials fee of \$150 for every course over four courses." - Change the fourth bulllet point below the table to read: "Individual Progress students will be charged at the School of Business rate, plus the cost of books and other fees." - Add bullet point below the table: Course numbers ending with "L" or "LL" will not be charged a course materials fee.

-Florida Cancellation, Termination, Refund Policy (pg.
-88) Delete this section in its entirety and replace with the following:
+The State of Minnesota Cancellation, Termination, Refund Policy (pg.
+92) Delete this section in its entirety and replace with the following:

-Florida Cancellation, Termination, Refund Policy
+The State of Minnesota Cancellation, Termination, Refund Policy

-If a student is cancelled or terminated, for whatever reason, the following will apply:
+If a student is cancelled or terminated, for whatever reason, the following apply:

 - Each student will be notified of acceptance/rejection in writing.
 In the event a student is rejected, all tuition, fees and other charges will be refunded.
 A student in any term who withdraws from the College must give written notice to the College.
-Date of withdrawal is the last day of recorded attendance. - The College will acknowledge in writing any notice of cancellation within 10 business days after the receipt of request and will refund any amount due within 30 business days.
+Date of withdrawal is the last day of recorded attendance. - The College will acknowledge in writing any notice of cancellation within 10 business days after the receipt of request and will refund the amount due within 30 business days.
 Written notice of cancellation shall take place on the date the letter of cancellation is postmarked, or in the cases where the notice is hand carried, it shall occur on the date the notice is delivered to the College. - Notwithstanding anything to the contrary, if a student gives written notice of cancellation following written acceptance by the College and prior to the start of the period of instruction for which he/she has been charged ("Period of Instruction"), all tuition and fees paid will be refunded.
 If any books and supplies provided by the College are not returned unused and in a condition such that they can be returned to the supplier, the student will be assessed a fee of \$150 per course for these books and supplies.
-All prepaid tuition is refundable. - If a student has been accepted by the College and gives written notice of cancellation or termination after the start of the Period of Instruction for which they have been charged, but before completion of 60% of the Period of Instruction, the amount charged for tuition, fees, and all other charges for the completed portion of the Period of Instruction shall not exceed the pro rata portion of the total charges for tuition, fees, and all other charges that the length of the completed portion of the Period of Instruction bears to its total length.
-After the completion of 60% of the Period of Instruction, no refund will be made.
+All prepaid tuition is refundable.

-- Student refunds are made within 45 days of the date of determination of withdrawal if the student does not officially withdraw. - The refund policy is not linked to compliance with the College's regulations or rules of conduct. - Any promissory note instrument received as payment of tuition or other charge will not be negotiated prior to completion of 50% of the course.
+- If a student has been accepted by the College and gives written notice of cancellation or termination after the start of the Period of Instruction for which they have been charged, but before completion of 60% of the Period of Instruction, the amount charged for tuition, fees, and all other charges for the completed portion of the Period of Instruction shall not exceed the pro rata portion of the total charges for tuition, fees, and all other charges that the length of the completed portion of the Period of Instruction bears to its total length.
+After the completion of 60% of the Period of Instruction, no refund will be - Student refunds are made within 45 days of the date of determination of withdrawal if the student does not officially withdraw. - The refund policy is not linked to compliance with the College's regulations or rules of conduct. - Any promissory note instrument received as payment of tuition or other charge will not be negotiated prior to completion of 50% of the course.

 Refund Policy for Iowa Residents (pg.
-89) Insert the following after Florida Cancellation, Termination, and Refund Policy:
+92) Insert the following after The State of Minnesota Cancellation, Termination, Refund Policy: